(Disclosure: Some of the links below may be affiliate links)

-If you have decided to invest in a precise stock market index, you first have to choose the stock market index.
-And once you have chosen an index to invest in, you will have to decide through which index fund you are going to invest in this index.
+If you have decided to invest passively in the stock market, you must first choose the stock market index.
+And then, you will have to decide through which index fund you will invest in this index.
 For this, you can choose either a mutual fund or an Exchange Traded Fund (ETF).
-For popular indexes, there will be a large choice of index funds replicating the performance of this index.
+For popular indexes, there will be a wide choice of index funds replicating the performance of this index.

-Even if you only choose popular funds for a precise index, it will still be difficult to choose.
+Even if you only choose popular funds for a precise index, it will still be challenging to decide.
 As you will see in this article, there are many things you can take into account when you compare two index funds.
-The most important remains the price as most people know.
+The most important remains the price, as most people know.
 But there are other points you can use to compare two index funds.
-And some of these points are definitely not obvious.
+And some of these points are not obvious.

-In this post, we are going to see all the things you can look at when you need to choose an index fund, whether it is a mutual fund or an Exchange Traded Fund (ETF).
+In this guide, we see everything you can look at when choosing an index fund, whether a mutual fund or an Exchange Traded Fund (ETF).

 Total Expense Ratio (TER)

 The Total Expense Ratio (TER) of an index fund is probably the most important metric you need to look at!
-In some cases, it is simply called Expense Ratio (ER).
-Since you are comparing two funds that follow the same index, the difference in returns between them will depend on how much fee they are charging you.
+Sometimes, it is simply called the Expense Ratio (ER).
+Since you are comparing two funds that follow the same index, the difference in returns will depend on how much fee they are charging you.

-The TER is the total amount of fees that is removed from the fund each year to pay for management of the fund.
-This includes paying for the employees and advertisement for instance.
+The TER is the total fees removed from the fund each year to pay for the fund’s management.
+These fees include paying for the employees and advertisements, for instance.
 The TER is expressed as a percentage.
 This percentage is removed from the fund around the year.

-When you invest passively, the only control you have over the future returns is the total amount of fees you are going to pay.
-You really need to choose an index fund with a very low TER.
+When you invest passively, the only control you have over future returns is the total amount of fees you will pay.
+Therefore, you must choose an index fund with a very low TER.